Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: Multiple scattering S-matrix approach with energy sharing and ``sign problem''

 to be the probability of the ``configuration'' $K$, \item where $K=\big\{\{m_{k}\},\{x_{k\mu}^{\pm}\}\big\}$ represents $m_{k}$ cut Pomerons per pair $k$, with light-cone momentum fractions $x_{k\mu}^{\pm}$ . \end{itemize} {}

-This would be a perfect basis for Monte-Carlo applications: one ``simply'' needs to generate configurations according to that law.
-But what is still missing: one needs to prove that all the $P(\{m_{k}\},\{x_{k\mu}^{\pm}\})$ are nonnegative, and to do so, one has to prove that $W_{AB}$ is nonnegative. \\
+This would be a perfect basis for Monte Carlo applications: one ``simply'' needs to generate configurations according to that law.
+But what is still missing: one needs to prove that all the $P(\{m_{k}\},\{x_{k\mu}^{\pm}\})$ are non-negative, and to do so, one has to prove that $W_{AB}$ is non-negative. \\

-As a side remark (just to understand the meaning of the quantity $W_{AB}$): one has
+As a side remark (just to understand the meaning of the quantity $W_{AB}$), one has

 corresponding to no cut Pomerons at all, which means ``no interaction'' in the sense of inelastic scattering.
-The expression $(1-W_{AB})$ with all remnant momentum fractions being unity, corresponds to inelastic scattering, summed over all possible configurations, and the inelastic cross section is obtained by integrating $\int\!\!db\!_{A\!B}...$, as
+The expression $(1-W_{AB})$ with all momentum fractions $x_{i}^{+}$ and $x_{j}^{-}$ being unity, corresponds to inelastic scattering, summed over all possible configurations, and the inelastic cross section is obtained by integrating $\int\!\!db\!_{A\!B}...$, as

-For example, the pp inelastic cross section is an integral over the impact parameter of $1-W_{11}(1,1)$.
-This again confirms our probabilistic interpretation, but still, under the condition $W_{AB}\ge0$.\\
+For example, the $pp$ inelastic cross section is an integral over the impact parameter of $1-W_{11}(1,1)$.
+This again confirms the probabilistic interpretation, but still, under the condition $W_{AB}\ge0$.\\

 Let me now discuss how to calculate $W_{AB}.$ To do so, one needs to specify $G(\!x^{+},x^{-},s,b\!)$.
-Using $G=G_{\mathrm{QCD}}$ (see Eq. (\ref{G-equal-G-QCD}) and the discussion before), one can show \cite{Drescher:2000ha} that one may obtain an almost perfect fit of the numerically computed functions $G_{\mathrm{QCD}}$, with a parameterization of the form
+Using $G=G_{\mathrm{QCD}}$ (see Eq. (\ref{G-equal-G-QCD}) and the discussion before), one can show \cite{Drescher:2000ha} that one may obtain an almost perfect fit of the numerically computed functions $G_{\mathrm{QCD}}$, with a parametrization of the form

-where $\alpha_{N}$ and $\beta_{N}$ depend on $s$ and $b$ given in terms of a few parameters, as shown in appendix \ref{======= W-AB =======}.
-This parametric form has been inspired by the asymptotic expressions for T-matrices, see appendix \ref{======= asymptotic-behavior =======}.
+where $\alpha_{N}$ and $\beta_{N}$ depend on $s$ and $b$ given in terms of a few parameters, as shown in Appendix \ref{======= W-AB =======}.
+This parametric form has been inspired by the asymptotic expressions for T-matrices (see Appendix \ref{======= asymptotic-behavior =======}).
 So I will use in the following